maximebf/gousse.js/README.md

 ## Templates

-Gousse allows you to create elements from `<template>` elements using the `template(id, vars, ...children)` function.
+Gousse allows you to create elements from [HTML templates](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots) using the `template(id, vars, ...children)` function.
 It returns a promise that resolves to a DocumentFragment ready to be inserted in the document.

 The *vars* argument is an object where values can be injected in the template using `data-var`.
 You can also use `data-content` to interpolate the content: `<span data-var="name" data-content="Hello ${value}"></span>`.